xmartlabs/Xniffer/README.md

 ## Examples

 Follow these 3 steps to run Example project: Clone Xniffer repository, open Xniffer workspace and run the *Example* project.

-You can also experiment and learn with the *Xniffer Playground* which is contained in *Xniffer.workspace*.

 ## Installation

 #### CocoaPods